delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 <a name="datastructures"><a>
 # Dipping our toes into data structures - Queues and Stacks

-A data structure is a way to structure data in such a way that the data becomes easily usable and maybe even faster to use than a typical list or array.
+A data structure is a way to structure data in such a way that the data becomes easy to use and even faster to use than a typical list or array.

 <a name="queue"></a>
 ## Queues